-Like other officials interviewed, FTC staff support convergence of regulatory policy in areas such as antitrust and competition, but believe that total harmonization should not be the goal, since the U.S. and EU have reached different policy judgments in areas such as antitrust and privacy.
-FTC staff believes there is room to reduce the transaction costs for business by developing common protocols for data submissions in pre-merger filings, which would allow companies to develop one submission, but still allow national authorities to evaluate the data and make their own policy decisions.68
+Like other officials interviewed, FTC staff support convergence of regulatory policy in areas such as antitrust-and competition, but believe that total harmonization should not be the goal, since the U.S. and EU have reached different policy judgments in areas such as antitrust and privacy.
+FTC staff believes there is room to reduce the transaction costs for business by developing common protocols for data submissions in pre-merger filings, which would allow companies to develop one submission, but still allow national authorities to evaluate the data and make their own policy decisionsencouraging implementation of the non-binding recommendations of the International Competition Network, which provide for streamlined merger filing obligations.
+They also pursue convergence of substantive merger review standards, recognizing that it is ultimately up to each national enforcer to determine how to interpret and implement its national law.79